Kavya-N-git/Face-recognition-/README.md

 # Face-recognition-
-This project is of Face Recognition and deploying it into Heroku cloud
+This project is of Real time Face Recognition.